isoleph/dotfiles/coc-install.md

-Coc Extensions I recommend installing
+Coc Extensions I recommend installing using `:CocInstall` in vim

 coc-ccls            # for C++
-coc-dictionary      # for common Englush words coc-emoji coc-html coc-java
+coc-dictionary      # for common English words coc-emoji coc-html coc-java